jameslawlor/Dublin-Bikes-Analysis/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+This project aims to analyse trends in the usage of Dublin Bikes, a public bike rental scheme in Dublin, Ireland, using some Python scripts to scrape the API data, save to SQL format, and then later plot this data.

-This project aims to analyse trends in the usage of Dublin Bikes, a public bike rental scheme in Dublin, Ireland.
+Example output can be found in analysis/example.png

 ## Code Example